opensearch-project/documentation-website/_security/configuration/generate-certificates.md

 - (Optional) `node1.pem`
 - (Optional) `node1-key.pem`

 For most users, the `admin.pem` and `admin-key.pem` files only need to be added to nodes you plan to run the `securityadmin` script or reload certificates from.
-After configuring your certificates and starting OpenSearch, you can run `securityadmin.sh` to initialize the Security plugin.
-For information about how to use this script, see [Applying changes to configuration files]({{site.url}}{{site.baseurl}}/security/configuration/security-admin/).
+For information about how to use the `securityadmin` script, see [Applying changes to configuration files]({{site.url}}{{site.baseurl}}/security/configuration/security-admin/).
 If you intend to run the `securityadmin` script directly from a node, it will need to have a copy of `admin.pem` and `admin-key.pem` on it.

 On one node, the security configuration portion of `opensearch.yml` might look like this: